ChrisDeFreitas/Electron-FolderView/readme.md

 - add recent folders list
 - alter filter menus so that show/hide all checks/unchecks extensions
 - change double clicking folder icon to run ChangeFolder function
-- load library paths from external json file

 ## Changes
 Apr 4/17:
 - added this section
 - added pathBar.js to select files and folders.
 This is a custom control I created because I didn't like the default dialog box.
 I have tried to find all the bugs but...
-- The library paths in the pathBar are hard coded.
-Some Library paths are unique to my development computer so they should be removed or customized for your own needs.
+- the pathBar's library paths are loaded from an .ini file: customLibraries.ini
 - fixed issues with rename dialog box
 - fixed "Change Folder" and Reload functions
+- changed shortcut for "Change Folder" to F3
+- added menu item: App/"System Info" , F2 to toggle
-- changed double-clicking folder icon to open new folderView instance.
+- changed double-clicking folder icon to open new folderView.exe instance.
 This will probably change in the future.
+- updated dev to electron 1.6.2

 ## Thanks To